This post originally appeared on VICE Canada

 After largely ignoring the people who built the camp on the mountain, the

-By all appearances a sweet and quiet young women, Brzev has almost single-handedly dealt with the media, from small independents all the way to national television news.
-After spending about an hour locked by the neck to a concrete block inside the injunction zone on Thursday, she removed the u-lock herself, shuffled to the outside of the police tape surrounded by an enormous huddle of supporters, and immediately told a group of salivating reporters:
+By all appearances a sweet and quiet young women, Brzev has almost single-handedly dealt with the media, from small independent outlets all the way to national television news.
+After spending about an hour locked by the neck to a concrete block inside the injunction zone on Thursday, she removed the U-lock herself, shuffled to the outside of the police tape surrounded by an enormous huddle of supporters, and immediately told a group of salivating reporters:

 "They're on unceded Coast Salish territory.
 They have no consent to be here from the Coast Salish people, so there's no reason why this pipeline should be built.
 The community has come out consistently to say no, and RCMP are here trying to say they're here for public safety, whereas the whole community is out here protecting each other.
 There's no reason for the line to be drawn."

 Though no one mentions it, except to make jokes about how many babies they know were the result of cold nights spent camped out during Occupy, one of the first things to emerge from the camp was a shy romance between 22-year-old Brzev and her 25-year-old compatriot Skinteh.
 A wild-eyed mountain man who is impossible to pin down, Skinteh is in his element in the woods.
 If you want to talk to him for longer than 45 seconds, you better be prepared to follow him into the forest, help him haul out a 12-foot log, and hold it steady while he nails it to the barricades.

 Watching him the last few weeks has been a lesson in knowing the difference between paranoia and preparedness.
 The camp, surrounded by fallen trees and shored up with rusted out car parts and broken statuary, looks insane, and there was talk of blocking off more and more trails to keep out cops.